voidfiles/ci-presentation/presentation.md

 - We are increase our chance of success because of feedback
 - We are decreasing the risk that our feature will be a failure

-At the end of the day, even if this feature didn't work out we protect our abilit to deliver value to users, by freeing up room for other features that will work.
+Even if this feature didn't work out we protect our abilit to deliver value to users, by freeing up room for other features that will work.

 Basically, I am describing the scientific method.
 </div>